slamora/brackets-wiki/Research:-Multiple-cursors-and-selections.md

 Find Next/Find Previous (where should they start from) | Start from the last (primary) selection | **Not working**.
 Ace's behavior matches this.
 Note: Sublime seems to start from the selection farthest along in the document, but it seems more consistent to start from the last selection made.
 Live Preview Highlight in HTML/CSS (do we highlight all selections?) | Default (highlight all items containing any selection) | **Not working**.
 Highlight Active Line (for multiple cursors) | Default (highlight any line that contains a cursor) |
+Code Hints | Operate on primary selection only |

 ## Other functionality to test